madprops/gifmaker/README.md

 end
 ```

-Then you can run in your terminal `funstuff Grog`.
+Then you can run in your terminal: `funstuff Grog`.

 In this case it will do `Grogg is [Random]` 5 times.